eernstg/invariant_collection/README.md

 It is possible to perform a from-scratch check by means of `isInvariant`.
 Another way to establish a safe initial state is to use an `IList` constructor, e.g., `IList<num>.filled(10, 0.1)`.

+Note that the `IList` constructor will throw if assertions are enabled, because it asserts that the given list `isInvariant`.

 Now let's assume that we have established the desired invariance property initially.
 Subsequent steps may then be statically known to preserve the